 The Student Council Meeting is the highest decision-making body in the Students' Union.
-Twenty students are elcted from the three Students' Union conferences (Representation, Sports and Societies) to sit on Student Council.
-Five students are elected from the Representaion Committee and the Sports Conference and ten from the Societies Conference (half of whom represent the National, Faith and Identity Societies).
+Twenty Students are elected from engaged groups across the Students' Union to sit on Student Council.
+There are 5 elected from Sports Conference, 5 elected form Rep Council, 5 elected from Societies Conference (NFI Societies) and 5 more from Societies Conference (non NFI Societies).

-Student Council meets at least three times an academic year to scrutinise Student Ideas in order to create policy for the Students' Union and discuss matters affecting the student experience.
-Student Council also holds the elected Executive to account by examining and asking questions of their activities, campaigning and policies.
+Student Council meets at least three times an academic year to scrutinise Student Ideas in order to create policy for The Students' Union and discuss matters affecting the student experience.
+Student Council also holds the elected Presidents to account by examining and asking questions of their activities, campaigning and policies.

 You can find the minutes of Student Council Meetings HERE